joker-pper/intellij-mpvp-maven/README_en.md

 <br/>

 <span style="color: rgb(255, 76, 65);">
-If you encounter a situation where your project does not support it (possibly in a special scenario), please provide an example (desensitized) so that we can further improve the plugin together~
+If you encounter a situation where your project does not support it (possibly in a special scenario), please provide an example (desensitized) so that we can further improve the plugin together~<br/>
 </span>